-Shut engine off.

-Wait until engine has cooled.

-Protect hands (use gloves or a thick cloth).

-Turn radiator cap slowly to the first stop, which releases the pressure seal.

-Step back while pressure is released from cooling system.

-When all pressure has been released, press down on the cap and turn it further to remove it.

-Visually check level of coolant and add more coolant if necessary.

-Replace cap and turn all the way to the closed position.
+- Shut the engine off. - Wait until the engine has cooled. - Protect your hands (use gloves or a thick cloth). - Turn the radiator cap slowly to the first stop, which releases the pressure seal. - Step back while the pressure is released from the cooling system. - When all the pressure has been released, press down on the cap and turn it further to remove it. - Visually check the level of coolant and add more coolant if necessary. - Replace the cap and turn it all the way to the closed position.

+Engine belts

-Engine Belts.
-Learn how to check v-belt tightness on your vehicle by pressing on the belts.
+Learn how to check V-belt tightness on your vehicle by pressing on the belts.
 Loose belts will not turn the water pump and/or fan properly.
-This will result in overheating.
-Also, check belts for cracking or other signs of wear.
+This will result in overheating Check belts for cracking or other signs of wear.

-Hoses.
+Hoses

 Make sure coolant hoses are in good condition.
 A broken hose while driving can lead to engine failure and even fire.

-2.14.2 - Driving
+2.14.2 Driving

-Watch for Bleeding Tar.
+Watch for bleeding tar

 Tar in the road pavement frequently rises to the surface in very hot weather.
 Spots where tar "bleeds" to the surface are very slippery.